 Get it right.

-Uh, but I I see that also that you're you're satisfied with the moderators that were chosen for the debates, or at least the first one uh anyway, that was announced today, by the way, and Chris Wallace of Fox News will do the first debate.
+But I see that also that you're satisfied with the moderators that were chosen for the debates, or at least the first one anyway.

 That will be in early October.

-He requested uh it to be outside.
+He requested it to be outside.

 Donald Trump is ready to get in the ring, not late September, right now with Joe Biden.

-I rather have Chris Wallace than any of the pool out there, especially from those other networks, because it would be totally unfair.
+I'd rather have Chris Wallace than any of the pool out there, especially from those other networks, because it would be totally unfair.

-If Chris Wallace is here and asked the same hard no questions to Joe Biden as he's done to uh uh Donald Trump, I think we're gonna have an exciting debate, and I think it's gonna be a critical key moment in the debate.
+If Chris Wallace is here and asks the same hard no questions to Joe Biden as he's done to Donald Trump, I think we're going to have an exciting debate.

 The only sad part about it, it should take place next week before early voting.